elotroalex/chiens/_texts/translation.md

 - I am thirsty
 - oh, how thirsty
 - in search of peace and green light
-- I dived throughout the season of pearls
+- I dove during the season of pearls
 - in the sewers
 - without seeing a thing
 - burning ...